AkunoCode/EventGenie/readme.md

 This project is created as a mock-up for a bigger project that aims to directly access emails from your google account to fetch and sort the invitations in your email.

 ## Usage
-1. Place the text files containing the invitations in the invitation folder.
+1. Place the text files containing the invitations in the invitation folder or import a folder inside the Echevaria_Prelim-Proj folder and specify the folder name.
 2. Run the program.
 3. The program will automatically extract the information and print a summary for each text file in the specified folder.
 4. The program will then prompt you if you want to create a text file containing the summary of the events from the invitations.